 Selecting who can submit tickets

-When you enable the The Anybody can submit tickets setting, CAPTCHA is automatically enabled to protect your account.
-With CAPTCHA, users who are not signed in must complete a verification test before they can submit a ticket.
+When anybody can submit tickets, CAPTCHA is automatically enabled to protect your account.
+With CAPTCHA, users who are not signed in may be prompted to complete a verification test before they can submit a ticket.

 CAPTCHA is included on the Sign Up page by default and can't be disabled.
 CAPTCHA is not currently available with the Web Widget.

 In most cases, the requests API endpoint (/api/v2/requests.json) requires authentication.
 However, there is an exception to allow anonymous ticket creation.
 Tickets created by the Zendesk Web Widget Contact form, custom apps, and external web forms rely on the unauthenticated anonymous ticket creation process to submit tickets.

 Requiring authentication for the Requests API endpoint prevents the creation of anonymous tickets from these sources.
 Although it's highly effective at preventing spam, requiring authentication will make it harder for end users to open tickets anonymously.
 The Require authentication for requests API setting is turned off by default and can only be enabled in the Support user interface.

 Requiring that your users register to use your Zendesk

 The default configuration of the Help Center is that the Sign Up page is displayed and that your users have the option of registering and creating a user account in your Zendesk.
 To require users to sign up and create an account, enable the Ask users to register setting.
 When creating an account, the user's email address must be verified.
 Until it is, any support requests they make (via the support request web form, the Web Widget, or email) will be suspended, and will not be added to your Zendesk views.

 The registration process, and the advantages to the user of requiring registration, are explained in Registration.